 Loveman is the past chairman of the American Gaming Association.
 He is a member of the President's Export Council and serves as Chairman of the Business Roundtable's Committee on Health and Retirement.
 He also serves as a director of Coach, Inc. and FedEx Corporation and sits on the Board of Trustees at Children's Hospital Boston and the Visiting Committee of the Department of Economics at M.I.T.
 He holds a Ph.D. in economics from M.I.T., where he was an Alfred Sloan Doctoral Dissertation Fellow, and a B.A. in economics from Wesleyan University.

-Senior Partner at TPG Capital, LP and Head of the firm's North American Buyouts Group; Chairman of the Board of Kraton Polymers LLP; Director of Metro-Goldwyn-Mayer Studios Inc., Altivity Packaging, LLC, Aleris International, and Univision Communications, Inc.; a member of the Executive and Human Resources Committees of the Company.
+Senior Partner at TPG Capital, LP and Head of the firm's North American Buyouts Group; Chairman of the Board of Kraton Polymers LLP; Director of Metro-Goldwyn-Mayer Studios Inc., Altivity Packaging, LLC, Aleris International, and Univision Communications, Inc.; a member of the Executive Committee, the Human Resources Committee, the Finance Committee and the Nominating and Corporate Governance Committee of the Company.

 Jeffrey T. Housenbold became a member of our Board in November 2011, in order to fill the vacancy created by the resignation of Jonathan Coslet.
 Mr. Housenbold was also appointed to serve on the Audit Committee.
 Mr. Housenbold has served as the President and Chief Executive Officer and a director of Shutterfly, Inc. since January 2005.
 Prior to joining Shutterfly, Mr. Housenbold served as Vice President of Business Development and Internet Marketing at eBay Inc. from January 2002 to January 2005.
 Previously, he was the Vice President & General Manager, Business-to-Consumer Group at eBay from June 2001 to January 2002, and served as Vice President, Mergers & Acquisitions at eBay from March 2001 to June 2001.
 Mr. Housenbold holds Bachelor of Science degrees in Economics and Business Administration from Carnegie Mellon University and a Master of Business Administration degree from the Harvard Graduate School of Business Administration.
 Mr. Housenbold currently serves on the Board of Directors of Clover, a mobile payments company, Digital Chocolate, a publisher of social and mobile games and the Children's Discovery Museum of San Jose.